AhmedZamil/BLAZORSalesOrderManager_INTUS_COMPLETE/README.md

 step 4: go to command prompt terminal

-step 5: run command to check ,  dotnet --version (it has to be ASP.NET Core 6.0)
+step 5: run command to check ,  dotnet --version (it has to be .NET Core SDK 6.0.4)

 step 6 : run command dotnet restore or clean the solution clean the project and  - build

 step 7: make sure you setup the database and Entity Framework migrations!
 This is how:
-      1. Remove the contents of the folder Migrations.
+      1. select BAL project
       2. Then open the Package Manager Console (Tools->Nuget Package Manager->Package Manager Console).
       3. Run the following commands:

-          Add-Migration Initial
           Update-Database

- step 12: run the solution [either with F5 or dotnet run ]
+ step 12: Select API project as start up project run the solution [either with F5 or dotnet run ]

  step 13: Application should be in web browser